PS2U/TechNote/system-design/designing-data-intensive-applications/ch3.md

 A B-tree index must write every piece of data at least twice: once to the write-ahead log, and once to the tree page itself (and perhaps again as pages are split).
 There is also overhead from having to write an entire page at a time, even if only a few bytes in that page changed.

 Log-structured indexes also rewrite data multiple times due to repeated compaction and merging of SSTables.
-This effect—one write to the database resulting in multiple writes to the disk over the course of the database’s lifetime—is known as write amplification.
+This effect—one write to the database resulting in multiple writes to the disk over the course of the database's lifetime—is known as write amplification.
 It is of particular concern on SSDs, which can only overwrite blocks a limited number of times before wearing out.

 In write-heavy applications, the performance bottleneck might be the rate at which the database can write to disk.